rightscale-blueprints/linux_server/README.md

 ##Updating cookbooks

-To refresh the cookbooks in cookbooks/ per the Cheffile, run the following:
+To refresh the cookbooks in `cookbooks/` per the `Cheffile`, run the following:

 	librarian-chef install